Kidd254/Hello_World/README.md

 #Project Name Hello Microverse!
-This project is the first Microverse project. the project is done as per the requirements
+This project is the first Microverse project.
+The project is done as per the requirements.
+I created the development branch where i introduced several changes.
+The changes introduced to this branch include addition of the html and css files, addition linter configuration files, rectifying errors as identified by linter, addition of descriptive README files.

 Built With
 This project was build using Html and Css.
 I relied on git, github, and Vs Code Studio to complete this project.